whats-the-loss/whats-the-loss/README.md

 # What's the Loss?

+Do simple ML experiment logging and visualize your data with dashboards.
 This project aims to provide a monitoring framework similar to the one provided by [TensorBoard](https://www.tensorflow.org/tensorboard).
 It consists out of three main components: